 Rather than sharpen my polymer clay blade, I like to use this strategy.
 No more sliced fingers, too.

 Use this great tool to remove bubbles and trapped air in polymer clay.

 Bake and bond is a commonly used bakeable glue to polymer clay.
 Here’s what you need to know about it.

 When you hate resin but still want a thick, shiny coating, you can try dimensional glaze, but there are things you’ll want to know first.

 Have you ever opened a brand new package of polymer clay and it was so soft, sticky, and goopy that it was almost liquid?
 It’s easy to assume that you

 Cernit is a Belgian brand of polymer clay with an array of many lines with special features.
 There is opaque clay (Number One), half-opaque clay (Opaline), Translucent, Metallic, Neon, Nature

 Sign Up Here

 Keep in the loop about new articles and tutorials.
 Get tips and info.
-Weekly emails, or thereabouts.
+Bi-weekly emails, or thereabouts.
 This is the newsletter that everyone talks about.